 Zeal – Code lookup software for Windows & Linux

 If you still do not like the codex.wordpress.org to see the guide, why not bring all the contents on it?
 And Zeal is a software that helps you do this.
 But not only does it support viewing the WordPress code, it also gives you the ability to look up information on a variety of programming languages or other applications that you can see in the image on it.

 Dash – Code lookup application for Mac

 While Zeal only supports Windows and Linux operating systems, it does not support the Mac, although Linux is the same.
-But okay, we have an alternative that is using the Dash app with the same features as Zeal and both of these software are identical in lookup code library.
-This application is also free but you will need to pay a extra fee to use other special functions, but I found free enough too.
+But okay, we have an alternative that is using the Dash app with the same features as Zeal and both of this software are identical in lookup code library.
+This application is also free but you will need to pay an extra fee to use other special functions, but I found free enough too.

 One of the most commonly used functions in making a theme in WordPress is template tags, which means that keyword functions are used in WordPress template files to display elements in the content or website.
 If you find it difficult to find a list of template tags then save this link to your bookmark for future reference.